Bira/octopus-carnival/_drafts/dfrpg-adventurers-bard.md

 magic, and they help immensely when selling loot back in town.

-I feel this template lets bards be a little more distinct from each other than they are in D&D. You can still play a fop with poofy sleeves, poofy feathered hat, a smallsword, and a lute, but it takes relatively few changes to move away from that.
+I feel this template lets bards be a little more distinct from each other than they are in D&D. You can still play a fop with poofy sleeves, a fancy feathered hat, a smallsword, and a lute, but it takes relatively few changes to move away from that.